Educational Media (MA) - New Media & Global Education

 - Application Fee

 - Official (sealed) transcript from each college or university attended

 - Test score is required for this graduate program (see information below)

 Test Score Information:

 A test score (no older than 5 years) is required from the Graduate Record Exam (GRE) or Miller Analogy Test (MAT).
 They are equally accepted.
-Minimum requirements are listed at the Graduate Bulletin/catalog.
+Minimum requirements are:

 Click here to access Graduate School application information, requirements, and the online application for admission.